metaopt/torchopt/docs/source/distributed/distributed.rst

 The `Distributed Autograd Engine <https://pytorch.org/docs/stable/rpc.html#distributed-autograd-framework>`_ automatically calls these functions to send and receive the gradients between workers.

 With **RPC** and **Distributed Autograd**, TorchOpt distributes a **differentiable optimization** job across multiple workers and executes the workers in parallel.
-It allows the users to build the whole computation graph (both forward an backward) cross multiple workers.
+It allows the users to build the whole computation graph (both forward and backward) across multiple workers.
-The users can wrap code in the distributed Autograd module and achieve substantial speedup in training time with only a few changes in existing training scripts.
+The users can wrap code in the distributed autograd module and achieve substantial speedup in training time with only a few changes in existing training scripts.

 Here is an example of distributed autograd graph using RPC from `Distributed Backward Pass <https://pytorch.org/docs/stable/rpc/distributed_autograd.html#distributed-backward-pass>`_ documentation: